iachievedit/amarillo/README.md

 # Amarillo

-## WARNING
+## NB

-**Development is not complete!**
+Development on this application is not yet complete, and `amarillo` should not be used in a production environment at this time.

-A Ruby script to issue Let's Encrypt certificates with dns-01 challenges through AWS Route 53.
+## Overview

-**NB**:  This documentation is not yet complete!
+Amarillo is a Ruby applications written to automation issuing Let's Encrypt certificates using dns-01 challenges through AWS Route 53.

 ## Quickstart